Stuart Bascombe: Career

-On June 1, 1974, Bascombe appeared on season three of Soul train and on PBS television show, SOUL!
+On June 1, 1974, Bascombe appeared on season three of Soul train and on the PBS television show, SOUL!
 March 1, 1972, with his group Black Ivory.
 In 1976, Bascombe scored the lead role as Moses in a made for TV children's film "Turkey Treasure" which aired on WABC 7.
 In 1983, Bascombe again reprising the lead role as Moses in the WABC-TV Children's Special, "To Be A Man" which was produced by Neema Barnette and Cliff Frazier.
 The production won an Emmy for Best Children's Programming on April 23, 1983.
 Bascombe received a contributing Emmy plaque.

 In 1995, the group reunited and returned to the stage on the Classic Soul circuit, featuring all three original members, with Stuart Bascombe doing most of the leads.
 They have been performing together ever since.
 Bascombe is a contributing writer on Wu-Tang Clan rapper, Raekwon's single, Criminology off of his 1995 hit album "Only Built 4 Cuban Linx...".
 On October 2, 1995, the album was certified Gold by the RIAA.

 Recent years

-Bascombe is a contributing writer on the single, "Gettin' Up" on Rapper and Musician Q-Tip's album, The Renaissance, which was nominated for Best Rap Album at the 52nd Annual Grammy Awards in 2010.
+Bascombe is a contributing writer on the single, "Gettin' Up" on Q-Tip's album, The Renaissance, which was nominated for Best Rap Album at the 52nd Annual Grammy Awards in 2010.

-In 2011, Bascombe with his group released a Christmas single entitled "Snow", and a CD/album (which Bascombe co-produced and co-wrote three of the songs) entitled Continuum on their own label, SLR Records LLC.

-Bascombe is a featured guest in the award-winning 2018 documentary, Mr. Soul! a film based on the host and executive producer of SOUL!, Ellis Haizlip, the first "black Tonight Show."
-In 1968, SOUL! was launched as a local, New York broadcast.
+In 2011, Bascombe with his group released a Christmas single entitled "Snow", and a CD/album (which he co-produced and co-wrote three of the songs) entitled Continuum on their own label, SLR Records LLC.
+He is a featured guest and performer in the award-winning 2018 documentary, Mr. Soul!.
+Bascombe and the cast of the film received Peabody Awards for Best Documentary in 2021.
+The film is based on the host and executive producer of SOUL!, Ellis Haizlip, the first "black Tonight Show."
+In 1968, SOUL! was launched as a local, New York City broadcast.
 In 1969 the series rolled out nationwide on PBS, on WNET Channel 13.
 Haizlip had produced over 130 hour-long shows featuring a dazzling array of A-list guests.
-Actor Blair Underwood is the Executive Director and narrator of the film.
+Actor Blair Underwood is the executive director and narrator of the film.

 In October 2019, Bascombe along with Black Ivory's band-mate, Russell Patterson traveled to the UK and joined Leroy Burgess on stage at the famous London's Jazz Cafe.
 It was the first time that Black Ivory performed in London together.
 They were honored with awards to commemorate their 50th Anniversary.
 In addition, Black Ivory was featured in a 13-page article in the London magazine, The Soul Survivors.

-As of 2020, Bascombe is still writing and performing with his group Black Ivory, which are one of the only classic Soul/R&B groups from the 1970s, who are still performing with all of the original members from their first recordings.
+As of 2020, Bascombe is still writing and performing with his group Black Ivory, one of the only classic soul/R&B groups from the 1970s, who are still performing with all of the original members from their first recordings.